submitted by Joe Beckford

 Are All My Eggs In One Basket?

 While every entrepreneurs should be optimistic about the success of their business, enthusiasm shouldn’t replace sensible decision-making.
 Remember, your business is still an investment.
-A smart financial advisor will recommend a diverse investment portfolio.
+A smart financial advisor will recommend a diverse investing portfolio.
 Similarly, they would advise you to not put every spare dollar into your business.

 Finding the ratio of business investment to personal finance will depend on you and your business’s stage of life.
 If you’re single, have few financial obligations and an appetite for risk, you may be comfortable investing more in your company.
 However, if you’re approaching retirement, you’d be wise to consider your future independent of your business’s future.